Tsiftelis-Thanasis/StealCats/README.txt

 Serilog, logs, can be found in the ..\StealCatsAPI\logs

-- Running in Docker (pending - cannot connect to DB)
+- Docker

-1. Build Docker Image
+I cannot build the docker.
+I have issue with the SQL server connection.
+Build:

-docker build -t stealcats-api .
+docker build -t stealcatsapi -f StealCatsAPI/Dockerfile .

-2. Run the Container
+Run:

-docker run -p 5000:5000 -e "ConnectionStrings__DefaultConnection=Server=YOUR_SERVER;Database=CatDb;User Id=YOUR_USER;Password=YOUR_PASSWORD;" stealcats-api
+docker run -d -p 5000:80 stealcatsapi

-- Added Blazor webassembly UI to view Cats.
+- Blazor UI.
+Simple UI to check the Cats and also check that the API works as intended.